 For example, when a Pole Vaulter plants the pole late making their foot land too far forwards.

 Treatment of a talar stress fracture

-Treatment usually involves six weeks immobilization in a plaster cast.
-Surgery to remove the lateral process of the talus bone is sometimes done which can speed up the healing and rehabilitation process.
+A surgeon may operate to remove the lateral process of the talus bone as this can speed up the healing process.

 Identifying the causes of the stress fracture in the first place is important.
 This can be training errors, poor technique or simply doing too much too soon.

-A full and gradual rehabilitation program to strengthen up the ankle should be done.
+A gradual rehabilitation program to strengthen the ankle should be done.
 If the ankle has been immobilized in a cast then mobility exercises will be important initially.

 Restoring the co-ordination or proprioception of the ankle through balance or wobble board exercises should be done regularly.